kencx/vps/README.md

 - `main.yml` - Replace any variables if necessary
 - `tasks/templates/docker-compose.yml.j2` - the Docker containers to start
 - `tasks/templates/Caddyfile.j2` - the routes to serve

+## Docker Builds

+Custom Docker images are built in `apps/`:

+- `ghcr.io/kencx/caddy` - Custom caddy image with plugins
+- `ghcr.io/kencx/cgit` - Custom cgit image (with and without Nginx)
+    - Custom should be added into `/etc/cgit.d/custom`.